-Toft studied urban wastelands and media systems and made artistic experiments such as the intervention project Gated Communities–Stranger Danger, which addressed New Yorkers’ fear of strangers.
+Toft Ag studied urban wastelands and media systems and made artistic experiments such as the intervention project Gated Communities–Stranger Danger, which addressed New Yorkers’ fear of strangers.
 Gated Communities–Stranger Danger won her and her project partner an award at Mixed Messages, an annual exhibition featuring the best film, video, audio, and multimedia work created by students at the New School.
-Following her time at The New School, Toft went on to earn a Ph.D. in Arts and Cultural Studies from the University of Copenhagen and, along with her work as a curator, currently serves as a Research Fellow at City University of Hong Kong.
+Following her time at The New School, Toft Ag went on to earn a Ph.D. in Arts and Cultural Studies from the University of Copenhagen and, along with her work as a curator, currently serves as a Research Fellow at City University of Hong Kong.